 The reproductive strategies of chelicerates depend largely on the habitat in which they live.

 Horseshoe crabs reproduce through external fertilization, where sperm and eggs unite outside the parents’ bodies.
 Despite living in water, they spawn on land in the intertidal zone of beaches.
 The female digs a depression in the wet sand to deposit her eggs, and then the male (often multiple males) releases sperm onto them.
-The larvae of horseshoe crabs resemble miniature adults with full sets of appendages and eyes.
-Initially, they bear two pairs of book gills, gaining three more pairs as they molt.
+Horseshoe crab larvae resemble miniature adults with full sets of appendages and eyes.
+Initially, they bear two pairs of book gills and gain three more pairs as they molt.
 Sea spiders also have a similar fertilization strategy in which sperm and eggs are released into the water to be fertilized.

 Most arachnids (being air-breathing) employ indirect internal fertilization, though many mites have become secondarily aquatic.
 In one method, the male deposits a spermatophore (a packet of sperm) on the ground, which the female picks up.
 Alternatively, the male may store sperm in specialized appendages, such as the pedipalps in male spiders, and transfer them to the female during mating.
 Courtship rituals are common, especially in species at high risk of being eaten before mating.
 Although most arachnids lay eggs (oviparous), all scorpions and a few species of mites are viviparous, giving birth to young ones.